Glenn F. McConnell: Early life, education, and early career

 McConnell was born in 1947 in Charleston, South Carolina, to the late Samuel W. McConnell and the late Evelyn McDaniel McConnell.
 He is a lifelong resident of the city and graduated from St Paul's High School in 1965.
 He attended the College of Charleston.
 While there, he was active in the Alpha chapter of the Pi Kappa Phi fraternity, served in student government, and was elected president of the student body.
 He graduated with a B.S. in 1969 and a J.D. from University of South Carolina School of Law in 1972.

 He first served as a staff attorney with the Charleston City Legal Assistance Program.
 He became a Labor Management Relations Specialist with the Charleston Naval Shipyard and afterwards went into private practice.
 He retired from law to manage his family business, CSA Galleries.
 This business operated for over 20 years and was known to specialize in Civil War memorabilia.
 He is also a Co-Owner of The Wild House LTD.

 He is a member of the Episcopal Church of the Holy Communion in Charleston.

 Early political career

-McConnell served as chairman for county Republican Party from 1978 to 1982.
+McConnell served as chairman for the county Republican Party from 1978 to 1982.
 He was a delegate at the Republican National Convention in 1980, 1984, and 1988.